-Friends Executive Board
+2017 Friends of EKU Libraries Executive Board

-Laura Steidle (Secretary)
+Laura Steidle (Vice President/President-Elect)

-Steidle serves as Secretary of the Friends of EKU Libraries Board as well as chair of the Programs & Events Committee.
-She received her Master's degree from Northern Kentucky University and proceeded to complete additional graduate work at both University of Cincinnati and Xavier University.
-She is retired from a career as a teacher at West Clermont Local Schools in Ohio as well as a student teacher supervisor at EKU.
-Steidle serves as a member of the Richmond Area Arts Council Board, Daughters of the American Revolution, the YMCA Board and Pattie A. Clay Association & Foundation Boards.
+Ms. Steidle is chair of the Friends of EKU Libraries Programs & Events Committee.
+She received her master's degree from Northern Kentucky University and proceeded to complete additional graduate work at both University of Cincinnati and Xavier University.
+She is retired from a career as a teacher at West Clermont Local Schools in Ohio as well as a student teacher supervisor at Eastern Kentucky University.
+Steidle serves as a member of Daughters of the American Revolution, the YMCA Board, Baptist Health Richmond Board of Directors, and Baptist Health Richmond Foundation Board.
 Steidle lives in Richmond with her husband, David.
 The Steidles have an adult son, James.

 Dr. Anne Brooks

-Lash is a graduate of Murray State University and Eastern Kentucky University.
+Ms. Lash is a member of the Friends of EKU Libraries Programs & Events Committee.
+She is a graduate of Murray State University and Eastern Kentucky University.
 She is retired teacher, having worked for Madison County Schools and EKU.
 Lash has served as part of the Richmond Area Arts Council, St. Andrew Book Club, and Pattie A. Clay Association, among many other organizations.
-She resides in Richmond and has four daughters: Dianne, Thresea, Sharon and Carrie; four sons-in-law and eleven grandchildren.
+She resides in Richmond and has four daughters: Dianne, Thresea, Sharon, and Carrie, and eleven grandchildren.

 Dr. Ron Wolfe